Thomson Reuters posts loss, $3 bln goodwill charge

 Growth has been much stronger in the businesses that cater to legal, tax and accounting firms, formerly known as the Professional division.
 Professional revenue grew 9 percent in the fourth quarter before currency changes to $1.5 billion, accounting for 42 percent of total revenue.

-Markets, whose products compete with Bloomberg, Factset Research (FDS.N) and News Corp's (NWSA.O) Dow Jones, posted 2 percent revenue growth before currency changes to $1.85 billion.
+Markets, whose products compete with Bloomberg, Factset Research and News Corp's Dow Jones, posted 2 percent revenue growth before currency changes to $1.85 billion.

 As of January, the company merged the two businesses and set up a new organizational structure that includes Legal, Tax & Accounting, Intellectual Property & Science, and Financial & Risk segments.